WSG23/yosai_intel_dashboard_fresh/README.md

 file exists or pass the required values via `--env-file` when running the container.
 If you override the default command in Docker Compose, invoke `./start.sh` so the variables are loaded correctly.

+The Dockerfiles add `yosai_intel_dashboard/src` to the container `PYTHONPATH` so services load the clean architecture modules.

 web UI on `http://localhost:8080`, pgAdmin on `http://localhost:5050`, and the API gateway on `http://localhost:8081`.